googleapis/google-cloud-python/docs/bigtable-instance-api.rst

   to the ``instance_id`` value.

-You can also use :meth:`Client.instance` to create a local wrapper for instances already has been created with the API, or through the web conole:
+You can also use :meth:`Client.instance` to create a local wrapper for instances that have already been created with the API, or through the web
+conole:

 .. code:: python